top of page

 But not only bones and skulls of animals were used…

 Archaeological excavations in the terp region identified human bones and skulls literally lying all over the place.
 These bones were used to strengthen the protective power of the circle.
-Albeit the dead normally were not buried in the terp mound itself, and excarnation above ground was the common funeral practice during the Roman Period (Nieuwhof 2015), occasionally complete inhumations, both adults and infants, were found under the floor of the house, or on the yard.
-Mostly within a radius of ten to twenty meters.
-Mandible, femur, tibia, vertebra and skull fragments, all have been found in pits, grooves and ditches.
+Albeit the dead normally were not buried in the terp mound itself, and excarnation above ground was the common funeral practice during the Roman Period (Nieuwhof 2015), occasionally complete inhumations, both adults and infants, were found under the floor of the house or on the yard.
+Mostly within a radius of ten to twenty meters of the house.
+Mandible, femur, tibia, vertebra, and skull fragments of humans, all have been found in pits, grooves and ditches.

-A similar example has been found at Bar Hill near Cambridge in England.
-It is a comb made of a human skull with a hole perforated into it, dated from the Iron Age, about 2,000 years old.
+A similar example has been found at Bar Hill near the town of Cambridge in England.
+It is a comb made of a human skull with a hole perforated into it, dated to the Iron Age and about 2,000 years old.
 Possibly also used as an amulet (Enkin 2023).
-Much later, dated around 725, a part of a cranium with runes carved into it has been found at Ribe, Denmark.
+Much later, dated around 725, a part of a cranium with runes carved into it has been found at the town of Ribe in Denmark.
 It also has a hole made in it.
 Again probably used as an amulet (Barnes 2012).

 cups and amulets made of polished human skull, terp region Frisia - Iron Age / Roman Period

 Many of the practices above date from the Roman Period, the Iron Age.
 But some of the rites and rituals probably survived well into the Early Middle Ages.
 By then, the Frisians had become your average, classic Germanic tribe.
-No longer the feminine gods, but the well-known testosterone gods Donar (Thor), Wodan (Odin), and the typical Frisian god Foseti.
-The latter probably worshiped at the Frisian red island Heligoland high at the North Sea.
+No longer the feminine gods, but the well-known testosterone gods Donar, Woden, and the typical Frisian god Foseti.
+The latter probably worshiped on the Frisian island of Heligoland (also Helgoland) high at the North Sea.
 But Germanic goddesses existed too, of which Freyja was the most important in the region.
-One of the pre-medieval superstitious practices that had survived, is digging grooves or furrows.
+One of the pre-medieval superstitious practices that had survived, is - digging grooves or furrows.

 early-medieval so-caled Stabidole, Heiloo in province Noord Holland

 A relatively obscure idol appears in the vow, namely the god Saxnot.
-Maybe worshiped by Frisians too, for the Frisians are by and large of Saxon origin (check out our post Have a Frisians Cocktail for more about their origin).
+Maybe worshiped by Frisians too, for the Frisians are by and large of Saxon origin (check out our blog post Have a Frisians Cocktail! for more about their origins).
 The Baptismal Vow of Utrecht is also curious, since it is not written in Latin but in an odd mixture of Old Saxon, Old Frisian and Old Low Franconian.
 We can compare it with the fusion languages of Papiamento and Patois of today.
-Picture how the Anglo-Saxon bishop Boniface baptized pagan Saxons and Frisians reciting this creole vow with, of course, a solemn expression on his face:
+Picture how the Anglo-Saxon Archbishop Boniface baptized pagan Saxons and Frisians reciting this creole vow with, of course, a solemn and somewhat inpatient expression on his face:

 Forsachistu diobolæ?
 Et respondeat: ec forsacho diabolæ.